Kong/terraform-provider-konnect/docs/resources/identity_provider.md

 Read-Only:

-- `callback_url` (String) The path URL where the SAML identity provider sends authentication responses after successful login attempts.
+- `callback_url` (String) The URL where the SAML identity provider sends authentication responses after successful login attempts.
 - `login_url` (String) The URL to redirect users to for initiating login with the identity provider.
 - `sp_entity_id` (String) The entity ID of the service provider (SP).
 - `sp_metadata_url` (String)